 - Including culture onboarding in our new hire orientation training – among other things, this discussion typically includes a history of the firm with key milestones that shape who we are today, a discussion of our core values and how we identified them, and an overview of our goals for the year and how we developed them

 - Holding virtual, all-firm meetings each month to talk about firm business and recent client projects

 - Taking full advantage of visits to other offices by including extra time for team building, office hours or a good old-fashioned “happy hour”

-- Getting the entire firm together, in-person once a year (see Kyle’s blog post about our retreat in January).
+- Getting the entire firm together, in-person once a year.
 It’s a financial investment but there’s no replacement for the learning and brainstorming that happens in person.

 While we’re not claiming to be the experts, and we know we have room to improve (we have a question about one firm feel in our annual employee survey), we do know it’s worth the effort.

 We’d love to learn from you: what other techniques have you seen small, global organizations use to maintain a common organizational culture as they grow?